ReactionRegistry – Reference Guide

 EXAMPLES of formats to use for each term in the lists of the reactants and of the products:

-It's equally acceptable to use LISTS in lieu of tuples for the pair or triplets
+It's equally acceptable to use LISTS in lieu of tuples for the pairs

-:param reactants: A list of triplets (stoichiometry, species name, reaction order),
+:param reactants: A string or list of pairs (stoichiometry, species name),

-:param products: A list of triplets (stoichiometry, species name, reaction order of REVERSE reaction),
+:param products: A string or list of pairs (stoichiometry, species name),

 :return: Integer index of the newly-added reaction